Competition Program

 Leagues & Tournaments

-Additional fees will be assessed individually if a player decides to participate in additional tournaments or leagues outside of the scheduled Fall & Summer UYSA leagues.
+Additional fees will be assessed individually if a player decides to participate in additional tournaments or leagues outside of the scheduled Fall & Spring UYSA leagues.

 Competition Age: U9 & U10